 Meanwhile, the doctrine of Man fears the power we might attain by understanding our universe, ourselves & one another.

-In short, God’s word is far more sacred than man’s (often self-serving) interpretation of it.
-During the Dark Ages and the Renaissance, the Roman Catholic church had a monopoly on public belief, and they successfully maintained it throughout the age of Pisces.
+God’s word is far more sacred than man’s (often self-serving) interpretation of it.
+During the Dark Ages and the Renaissance, the Roman Catholic Church had a monopoly on public belief, which they successfully maintained throughout the age of Pisces.

 The 2020s will see humanity close that Piscean door, invoking the Age of Aquarius.

-Astrology can solve this problem, and I believe it will.
-Many people erroneously believe that it is akin to psychic readings.
-It’s not.
+Astrology can fill this void, and I believe it will.
+Much of the public erroneously believes that Astrology is akin to psychic readings.
+I can assure you that it isn’t.
 Astrology is, has & always will be an “if, then” practice.
 Anyone can see and practice it.
 ANYONE.
 No woo-woo channeling or anything of that sort.
-It’s completely literal & readily apparent – as long as you kn0w where to look.
+It’s completely literal & readily apparent, as long as you know the nature of each planet, sign, house & aspect.
 I hope to prove that to you over the next few posts.

 For individual chart readings, text 262-825-7209 or email email@example.com